 - Remove from heat, place in strainer, and run cold water over the chickpeas.
 Let cool.

 - Once they’ve cooled a bit (about 5 minutes).
 Take each chickpea in your hand and easily peel off the skin.
 I found that using my thumb and index finger to pop the skin off works really well.
 Here’s what you’ll end up with.

-- 2 Tablespoons tahini
+- 3 Tablespoons tahini

-- 1-2 Tablespoons freshly squeezed lemon juice
+- 3 Tablespoons lemon juice

-- 1/2 teaspoon sea salt
+- 1/2 teaspoon salt